 Incentive ProgramsIn recognition of the demands of teaching in our highest-need schools, the New York City Department of Education offers financial incentives to teachers who take on challenging assignments.
 These include:

-Teachers of Tomorrow is a program funded by the New York State Education Department (NYSED) to help recruit and retain newly hired traditional-pathway teachers in our highest-need schools.
+Teachers of Tomorrow (TOT) is a program funded by the New York State Education Department (NYSED) intended to help recruit and retain eligible newly hired teachers working in some of the City's highest-needs schools.
 Currently, eligible teachers may receive an annual $3,400 TOT award for up to four years.
-To learn more about the TOT program, or check your eligibility status, click here.
+To see the 2013-2014 TOT school list, please click here.

 Lead Teacher Program